spaceappsnyc/demeter/README.md

 ### Purpose

 Demeter was created during the Space Apps Challenge 2015 in NYC for the Food Directions challenge.
 Our goal is to raise awareness of issues surrounding food security.
+We are using IBM Bluemix for Database and Hosting.

 ### Team members